 In Oakhurst, a lot of people use the train to get to work every day though Oakhurst is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The per capita income in Oakhurst in 2010 was $38,806, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $155,224 for a family of four.
-However, Oakhurst contains both very wealthy and poor people as well.
+The per capita income in Oakhurst in 2010 was $43,754, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $175,016 for a family of four.

 The people who call Oakhurst home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oakhurst residents report their race to be White, followed by Asian.
 Important ancestries of people in Oakhurst include Irish, German, English, and Syrian.

 The most common language spoken in Oakhurst is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Arabic and Hebrew.